Norah8/Data_Science_Udacity/First_Project/ReadMe.txt

 This project for the first project in Data Science Nanodegree.
 I'm interested in Saudi Market, so I chose something related to it.
-It's about used cars' ads from Kaggle: https://www.kaggle.com/datasets/turkibintalib/saudi-arabia-used-cars-dataset The libraries used:
+It's about used cars' ads.
+The libraries used:
 - pandas
 - NumPy